yabinmeng/pulsar_dse_lambda/README.md

 With these programs and utilities, the high level end-to-end data processing flow is as below:

 ## Pre-step: Create C* Keyspace and Table

+Running the following command to create the C* keyspaces and tables that are needed for the demo.

 ```
 $ cqlsh -f drill_sensor.cql
 ```